andrewjpage/mlst_check/README.md

 If you encounter an issue when installing mlst_check please contact your local system administrator.
 If you encounter a bug please log it [here](https://github.com/sanger-pathogens/mlst_check/issues) or email us at path-help@sanger.ac.uk.

-Instructions are given for installing the software via Docker (can be run on all operating systems), for Debian/Ubuntu distributions and HomeBrew/LinuxBrew.
+Instructions are given for installing the software via Docker (can be run on all operating systems) and for Debian/Ubuntu distributions.

 ### Docker
 The docker container includes a snapshot of the MLST databases from the day it was built.
 To install it: